lxman/Accounting101/README.md

 4. Beginning to record balances with every transaction is the beginning of the death of your accounting system.

 5. P&L and Balance Sheets are the calculus of the accounting world.
 If your project cannot produce accurate and repeatable P&L and Balance Sheets, you are not doing accounting.
 All you are doing is adding and subtracting numbers.
 That is not accounting.

+6. There MUST be one single source of truth.
+The purpose of accounting is to measure account balances over time (voltmeter vs. oscilloscope).
+There MUST be one place you can go to in order to repeatably ask the question "What is the balance of account X at time Y."